TeamFAPS/PSVita-RE-tools/README.md

 You can also hexedit as you want the ELFs then transform them into SELFs.

-### WARNING : NEVER WRITE to your PSVita os0: nor vs0:.
+### WARNING : NEVER WRITE to your PS Vita os0: nor vs0:.

 --------------------------------------------------------------------------------